-You can check on the payment status of a United States Postal Service money order in person, online or by phone, mail or email.
+You may be wondering whether not a money order you sent was cashed.
+Fortunately, you can check on the payment status of a United States Postal Service money order in person, online or by phone, mail or email.
 Online and phone inquiries provide instant verification and are free.
 However, you must pay a processing fee when submitting inquiries in person or by mail, and it usually takes a few weeks for these requests to be processed.

 Go to the Money Order Inquiry System page on the USPS website.
 Select "6401 Inquiry" and enter the money order's serial number in the field underneath.
 Typically, domestic money orders are 11-digits long and international money orders are 10-digits long.
 Click the "Go" button.
 The status of the money order, including whether it has been cashed, will appear on the next screen.

-To check payment status by email, send inquiry to USPS at firstname.lastname@example.org.
-Type Money Order Status Inquiry, or similar language, in the subject line.
-In the body, provide your name, phone number, address, and money order serial number and amount.
+To check payment status by email, send an inquiry to USPS by visiting the post office's homepage.
+Select the "Support" link at the top of the page.
+Next, click "Contact Us" and then "Send Email."
+When sending the email, make sure you include your name, phone number, address, and money order serial number and amount.
 Request the money order's payment status.
 Postal staff will respond in a follow-up email after researching your request.